kyma-project/community/sig-and-wg/wg-knative/knative-eventing-adoption.md

 1. How can a typical Kyma installation with multiple messaging solutions look like?
 2. How can Knative eventing objects be mapped to the Kyma eventing model?
-1. What will be the flow for publish and consume?
+3. What will be the flow of publishing and consuming events?

 A typical set up with Kyma eventing post Knative adoption would look like: